bspeice/speice.io/_drafts/stacking-up.md

 ```
 -- [Compiler Explorer](https://godbolt.org/z/u_yguS)

-It's hard to imagine practical situations where dynamic dispatch
+It's hard to imagine practical situations where dynamic dispatch would be
-would be used for objects that aren't heap allocated, but it can be done.
+used for objects that aren't heap allocated, but it technically can be done.